pedro-vasconcelos-costa/ML-Threat-Detection/README.md

-# ML-MaliciousConnections-Classification
+# ML-Threat-Detection
-Classification of network connection events with Random Forest and Elastic-Net Regression in R and Python
+Prediction of malicious network connection events with Random Forest and Elastic-Net Regression in R and Python

 ### * the reporting and plots are based on the models developed in R
 ### ** i have also mirrored the models into Python code for compatibility with different business requirements